mariaarenas/pensionbee/content/instructions/index.md

 - to run the server:

 ```
+$ clone project
-$ cd acme
+$ cd pensionbee
 $ npm install
 $ node app.js
 ```

-with the server running go to http://localhost:3000/ + url (for instance -/instructions- to see the readme rendered)
+with the server running go to http://localhost:3000/instructions to render the readme.md

 - To run the tests:

 ```
-$ cd acme
+$ cd pensionbee
 $ npm run test
 ```